Fyrstikkeske/fyrraria/README.md

 26-5/25: added VBO, results:...
 Oh no. nevermind Trick was to not have one shared vao but a new one for every chunk.

 27-5/25: completed the VBO and added textures to it.
-Theres a couple of magic numbers in the vertex shader i have to figure out.
+Theres a couple of magic numbers in the vertex shader i have to figure out. last minute addition: Backface culling